otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/01-php-basics.md

     break;

     case "Saturday":
-        echo "Lets do some housework";
+        echo "Time for some housework";
     break;

     case "Sunday":
-        echo "Church";
+        echo "Oh man!
+Back to work tomorrow";
     break;

     default:
-        echo "Have a nice day at work...ha";
+        echo "Have a nice day at work";
     break;
 }
 ?>